Cover photo by Ronelle White.

 Length up to 44mm; Wingspan attains 71mm.

-Females and immatures are yellow-brown and have a conspicuous pale stripe along the top of the thorax.
+Females and immatures vary from yellow to brown and have a conspicuous pale stripe along the top of the thorax.

-Most similar to Crocothemis sanguinolenta, the Little Scarlet.
+The Broad Scarlet most resembles the Little Scarlet Crocothemis sanguinolenta.
 The Broad Scarlet is readily differentiated by its larger size, broader abdomen, and longer, yellow pterostigmas.
 The two also occupy somewhat different habitats with Crocothemis sanguinolenta preferring habitats with running water and rocks.

 Click here for more details on identification.